-- Prerequisite knowledge, skills and processes: Students will complete two lessons in school and conduct research on human impact. - Student needs, interests, previous learning: Conduct pre-assessment to see level of prior knowledge and address any special needs of students that might need modification. - Conceptual difficulties: relating production, packaging, and transportation to the cost of and ecological impact of food, and other practices to increase sustainability. - Differentiation: Students are 4th graders, with a diversity of backgrounds and skill levels.
+- Prerequisite knowledge, skills and processes: Students will complete two lessons in school and conduct research on human impact. - Student needs, interests, previous learning: Conduct pre-assessment to see level of prior knowledge and address any special needs of students that might need modification. - Conceptual difficulties: relating production, packaging, transportation, and cooking practices to the cost and ecological impact of food. - Differentiation: Students are 4th graders, with a diversity of backgrounds and skill levels.